-- Teaching Cunningham technique to students from all over the world at the American Dance Festival during the summers from 2001-2014.
+- Teaching Cunningham technique to students from all over the world at the American Dance Festival during the summers, 2001-14

 Awards, Recognitions and Honors

-- Class Acts – Best Practices in Education Award from the Kenan Foundation
+- Kenan Foundation's Class Acts – Best Practices in Education Award

 - UNCSA’s first endowed professor